mongodb/docs-realm/source/includes/realm-database-internals.rst

 Because of copy-on-write, older copies of data remain valid, since all of the references in those copies still point to other valid data.
-Realm Database leverages this fact to offer multiple versions of data simultaneously to different threads in client applications.
+Realm leverages this fact to offer multiple versions of data simultaneously to different threads in client applications.
 Most applications tie data refreshes to the repaint cycle of the looper thread that controls the UI, since data only needs to refresh as often